 **Please note that schools in Costa Rica are open during both weeks of the 14-day program and volunteers will participate in all of the above activities.

 **Please note that in order to interact with the children at the center, proof of a Covid-19 vaccination is required by the local Costa Rican authorities.
-Teenagers who have not received the vaccine prior to the summer will be able to work at the Cen, but will not be able to interact with the children.

 Costa Rica is known for its lush rainforests and beautiful landscapes.
 If you are passionate about nature, this experience is for you.
 You will work on a sustainable environmental project, helping build accessible hiking trails through the rainforest for people with disabilities.
 You will work with local professionals as you build the trails, paint signs, and provide general upkeep of the paths and surrounding area.
 This project is also part of an environmental program for a local elementary school and is being used as an educational component for the school children.